Logo of the National Association of Canine Scent Work (NACSW)

 K9 Nose Work

-Person bending down holding a white and orange Clumber Spaniel dog getting ready to trial in Nose Work
+Person bending down holding a white and orange Clumber Spaniel dog getting ready to trial in NACSW Nose Work

 Photo by Go When Ready Captured